formalco/terraform-provider-formal/docs/index.md

 page_title: "Provider: Formal"
 subcategory: ""
 description: |-
-  Use the Formal provider to interact with the many resources supported by Formal.
+  Use the Formal Terraform Provider to interact with the many resources supported by Formal.

 ---

 # Formal Provider

-Use the Formal provider to interact with the many resources supported by Formal.
+Use the Formal Terraform Provider to interact with the many resources supported by Formal.

 Use the navigation to the left to read about the available resources.